Mark Hofmann: Various forged Americana

-Murders
+Bombings

 Despite the considerable amounts of money Hofmann had made from document sales, he was deeply in debt, in part because of his increasingly lavish lifestyle and his purchases of genuine first-edition books.
 (Note: For instance, Hofmann paid US$22,500 for a first edition of The Adventures of Sherlock Holmes to add to a collection he was building for his wife.)
 In an effort to clear his debts, he attempted to broker a sale of the "McLellin collection" – a supposedly extensive group of documents written by William E. McLellin, an early Mormon apostle who eventually broke with the LDS Church.
 Hofmann hinted that the McLellin collection would provide revelations unfavorable to the LDS Church.
 It was already known that McLellin had written various letters and papers dealing with controversial subjects in Joseph Smith's life; in 1879 the RLDS Church printed a letter from McLellin to Joseph Smith III stating that the elder Smith's wife, Emma, knew and disapproved of her husband's adultery.
 When McLellin was visited by this same Joseph Smith III, McLellin asserted: "Emma Smith told him [McLellin] that Joseph was both a polygamist and an adulterer."

 However, Hofmann had no idea where the McLellin collection was, nor did he have the time to forge a suitably large group of documents.
 (Note: There actually were two surviving collections of McLellin papers, neither of which Hofmann knew of.
 One was discovered by a Salt Lake City reporter shortly after Hofmann was injured by his own bomb.
 McLellin described Joseph Smith "as a corrupt, even murderous dictator who seduced young girls under the guise of divine revelation" – but the documents were not as spectacularly anti-Mormon as Hofmann had implied.
 LDS Church archives also held McLellin journals, which had been institutionally forgotten and were not revealed to exist until after Hofmann's trial.
 Hofmann obtained, on consignment from document expert Kenneth W. Rendell, two pieces of a 2nd-century BCE Egyptian Book of the Dead, written on papyrus, which he then cut up and passed off as material from the McLellin collection.)
 Those to whom Hofmann had promised documents or repayments of debts began to hound him, and the sale of the Oath of a Freeman was delayed by questions about its authenticity.
 (Note: Hofmann had made two significant errors in his Oath, creating a version impossible to have been set in type.)